 Test it out for a week and see if you notice any difference.

-Since I’m a proponent for baby steps, wake up 1/2 hour earlier than normal.
+Since I’m a proponent of baby steps, wake up 1/2 hour earlier than normal.
 If you want to try for an hour early; knock yourself out and go for it!

 Limit your cleaning list to 4 to 5 items at a time for your morning or evening cleaning duties.